Let’s cut to the chase, everyone knows about user testing, but no one thinks enough about the impact it has on a Custom Android Development timeline.

-Beta testing, for many time pressed and inexperienced companies, is no mans land where dreams of product success stories or nightmares of ‘should-have-dones’ are quickly and eternally created.
+Beta testing, for many time-pressed and inexperienced companies, is No Man’s Land where dreams of product success stories or nightmares of ‘should-have-done’ are quickly and eternally created.
 You all spend time conceptualizing how your custom Android device will work, how it will look, how many you’ll sell, and how much fun it will be to work with Hatch, but…stop now before you get slapped…you must also think about USER TESTING!

 After receiving that working prototype you’ll feel like ‘wow, I must have just gone through digital pregnancy, feels so good to be done with this shit,’ yet you are so wrong!
-In reality this is where one layer of work ends and another layer of complexity begins.
+In reality, this is where one layer of work ends and another layer of complexity begins.
 Most products require revisions following usage in real life scenarios by actual users.

 After thoroughly testing the prototype, your CNC baby, that just popped out of Shenzhen and arrived at your doorstep it’s NOT time to head to mass production and if you think otherwise it’s time for your cold shower to wake TFU.
 After your prototype seems perfect rest assured that you’re wrong, there are still problems with it.

 Because finding problems during beta user testing happens so often it’s a part of the development process that must be included in all development schedules.
 Going from prototype straight to mass production without user testing is like sky diving without first checking the parachute.
 There are variations to how a development schedule can look depending on the time pressure and risk threshold of the client.
 Highlighting these different scenarios is a key part of this article.